 Now I’m inspired to look closer.
 Not just at the narrative of women in painting and the art world but at history in general.
 I feel better equipped to question the accepted narratives.

-The talk kicked off may more questions than it provided answers and is designed to have this exact effect.
-Afterwards there is much discussion regarding some basic questions that have been posed: What more can I do?
+The talk sparked more questions than it answered, which is exactly its purpose.
+Afterwards, participants actively discuss some basic questions that arose: What more can I do?
 What more can we do?

 This addresses not just an historic concern to ensure that theses forgotten women artists receive the recognition they deserve but to ensure that history does not continue along the same path.
 It is now up to our generation to disrupt the narrative, ensuring that women in art gain an equal footing.
 Just like women in any career.